lintool/warcbase/README.md

 **Tip:** By default, commands in the Spark shell must be one line.
 To run multi-line commands, type `:paste` in Spark shell: you can then copy-paste the script above directly into Spark shell.
 Use Ctrl-D to finish the command.

 What to learn more?
-Check out [analyzing web archives with Spark](https://github.com/lintool/warcbase/wiki/Analyzing-Web-Archives-with-Spark).
+Check out [detailed documentation on analyzing web archives with Spark](http://lintool.github.io/warcbase-docs/).

 What About Pig?